ugozapad/ugozapad.github.io/_posts/2025-08-18-bullet-physics-intergation.md

 ## Bullet Physics intergation

-One of most popular physics engines is Bullet Physics, great engine in my opinion, but it lacks of proper documentation and Bullet wiki was be shutdown several years ago.
+One of most popular [physics engines](https://en.wikipedia.org/wiki/Physics_engine) is [Bullet Physics](https://en.wikipedia.org/wiki/Bullet_(software)), great engine in my opinion, but it lacks of proper documentation and Bullet wiki was be [shutdown several years ago](https://github.com/bulletphysics/bullet3/issues/2048).
 So, I want to share my thought on intergation and using of Bullet physics engine.

 ---